vuejs/v2.vuejs.org/src/guide/comparison.md

 - You can use the power of a full programming language (JavaScript) to build your view.
 - The tooling support (e.g. linting, type checking, editor autocompletion) for JSX is in some ways more advanced than what's currently available for Vue templates.

 In Vue, we also have [render functions](render-function.html) and even [support JSX](render-function.html#JSX), because sometimes you need that power.
-Render functions are not recommended for most components however.

-Instead, we offer templates as a simpler alternative:
+However, as the default experience we offer templates as a simpler alternative:

 ``` html
 <template>